boxpositron/with-context-mcp/README.md

 - Downloads files to local project
 - Optional: `--delete` flag to remove vault files after successful download
 - Use this when you need to publish or share docs from vault

+**`/validate-notes-config`** - Configuration Validation

+- Validates `.withcontextconfig.jsonc` for syntax and structural errors
+- Checks for pattern conflicts between `vault` and `local` arrays
+- Validates against JSON schema
+- Provides detailed error messages, warnings, and best practice suggestions
+- Run this after editing configuration or before syncing files

+**`/preview-notes-delegation`** - Preview Delegation Decisions

+- Shows which files will be delegated to vault vs kept local
+- Displays categorized file lists with reasoning (why each file was categorized)
+- Supports filtering: `--vault-only`, `--local-only`, `--limit N`
+- Safe to run anytime (no file modifications)
+- Use this to test configuration patterns before running sync operations

 ### Configuration for Other AI Coding Agents